-The service used to determine your pension benefits under the DB component of the pension plan.
+The service used to determine your pension benefits under the pension plan.
+This applies for periods while you are a member of the plan.

-You get one full month of allowable service for each month you received compensation for services rendered to the Company while participating to this plan.

-Full-time employees You get one full month of allowable service for each month you received compensation for services rendered to the Company while participating to this plan.
-Part-time employees The number of hours you work part time in a calendar year divided by 2,080, then multiplied by 12.
+Service before June 1, 2000 Service since June 1, 2000 Full-time employees You get one full month of allowable service for each month you made required contributions to the plan.
+You get one full month of allowable service for each month you received compensation for services rendered to the Company.
+Part-time employees Calculated as for full-time employees except that for each applicable period, it is multiplied by the following ratio: Actual hours of work divided by The number of hours you work part time in a calendar year divided by 2,080, then multiplied by 12.
 The result is then rounded up to complete months.
-Example If you worked part-time all year and put in a total of 1,350 hours, your allowable service for that year would be equal to: 1,350 ÷ 2,080 x 12 = 7.78 months (or 8 months once rounded up)
+Example Normally scheduled full-time hours of work for such employee's position If you worked part-time all year and put in a total of 1,350 hours, your allowable service for that year would be equal to: 1,350 ÷ 2,080 x 12 = 7.78 months (or 8 months once rounded up)